pachyderm/pachyderm/doc/cookbook/splitting.md

 NAME                    TYPE SIZE
 /users/0000000000000000 file 22B
 /users/0000000000000001 file 20B
-# Before we set the header, we just see the raw data when we issue a get-file
+# Before we set the header, we just see the raw data when we issue a 'get file'
 $ pachctl get file bar@master:users/0000000000000000
 4,alice,aaa@place.com